Pensioners’ economic wellbeing

 Pensioners are not a homogenous group in terms of income.
 Poverty is more common among the youngest and the oldest pensioners and pensioners living alone.

 The at-risk-of-poverty rate of younger pensioners (effectively those on a disability pension) has tripled in two decades.
-By contrast, the at-risk-of-poverty rate of the oldest pensioners has decreased over the last decade.
+By contrast, the at-risk-of-poverty rate of the oldest pensioners has not increased at all over the last decade.

 Family size also affects risk of poverty.
 Pensioners who live alone are considerably more often at risk of poverty than those with a family.
 The youngest and oldest pensioners who live alone are at the highest risk of poverty.